Ultimate guide to parking at the Field Museum (Chicago)

-The Field Museum sits at 1400 South DuSable Lake Shore Drive, in the heart of Chicago’s Museum Campus.
+The Field Museum is at 1400 South DuSable Lake Shore Drive, in the heart of Chicago’s Museum Campus.
 Parking on the Museum Campus is operated by the Chicago Park District and managed by Standard Parking.
 On special event days such as Bears games, concerts, or festivals, parking rates may rise and certain lots may be reserved for event ticket‑holders.

 Parking options near the museum